digital-asset/daml/docs/source/json-api/index.rst

 <https://github.com/digital-asset/daml/issues/new?milestone=HTTP+JSON+API+Maintenance>`_
 or `on Slack <https://hub.daml.com/slack/>`_.

-The JSON API provides a significantly simpler way than :doc:`the Ledger API </app-dev/index>` to access *basic active contract set functionality*:
+The **JSON API** provides a significantly simpler way than :doc:`the Ledger API </app-dev/index>` to interact with a ledger by providing *basic active contract set functionality*:

 - creating contracts,
-- exercising choices on contracts, and
+- exercising choices on contracts,
-- querying the current active contract set.
+- querying the current active contract set, and
+- retrieving all known parties.

-The goal is to get you up and running writing effective ledger-integrated applications quickly, so we have deliberately excluded complicating concerns, including but not limited to
+The goal of this API is to get you up and running distributed ledger applications quickly, so we have deliberately excluded complicating concerns, including but not limited to:

 - inspecting transactions,
 - asynchronous submit/completion workflows,
 - temporal queries (e.g. active contracts *as of a certain time*), and
-- ledger metaprogramming (e.g. packages and templates).
+- ledger metaprogramming (e.g. retrieving packages and templates).

 For these and other features, use :doc:`the Ledger API </app-dev/index>` instead.